NacirChahine/news-ai-advance/AI_PROJECT_DOCS.md

 ### Accounts Models

 - **UserProfile**: Extended user information
-  - Fields: user, bio, avatar, preferred_sources
+  - Fields: user, bio, profile_picture, preferred_sources, is_reporter (boolean)
+  - `is_reporter`: Determines whether a user can create and manage their own articles
   - Relationships: one-to-one with User, many-to-many with NewsSource

 - **UserPreferences**: User-specific settings for content filtering and analysis visibility